 “Nearly eleven o’clock”, said Pooh happily.
 “You’re just in time for a little smackerel of something.”

 We learned a long time ago how long a child could last on a dirt bike before he or she needed a break (20 minutes) and that the break needed to include not only hydration (a given in Texas) but also a healthy smackerel of something.
-Simply put, FOOD = SAFETY.
+Simply put, FOOD and HYDRATION = SAFETY.

-MORNING & AFTERNOON RIDE TIME – Snacks & Hydration
+MORNING & AFTERNOON RIDE TIME –

 All of our hot foods are cooked or oven-baked fresh on a daily basis.
 Our sandwiches are handmade and include deli-style meats and cheeses, PB&J or Nutella choices.
 Sample fruits and veggies include grapes, bananas, lettuce, tomatoes, onions, baby carrots, snap peas & sliced dill pickles.
 Dessert changes daily, from oversized cookies to ice cream treats, brownies and cupcakes and pudding.
 Condiments include staples such as ketchup, mustard, mayonnaise, ranch dressing and picante sauce.

-SPECIAL SNACK TIME
+AFTERNOON SNACK TIME

-OVERNIGHT CAMP WEEKS
+BREAKFAST – OVERNIGHT CAMP WEEKS

 “What could be more important than a little something to eat?”